BenjaminTMilnes/KoreanRomanisation/README.md

 ﻿KoreanRomanisation
 ==================

-KoreanRomanisation is a C# class library for romanising Korean text.
+KoreanRomanisation is a C# library for correctly romanising Korean text.

 ## Principle of Operation